Matt Wallace (golfer)

-Matthew Wallace (born 12 April 1990) is an English professional golfer currently playing on the European Tour and the PGA Tour.
+Matthew Wallace (born 12 April 1990) is an English professional golfer who plays on the European Tour and the PGA Tour.

 Collegiate career

 After growing up in Pinner England and going to Aldenham School, Wallace attended Jacksonville State University, in Northeast Alabama, as a freshman in the 2010–11 season before turning professional.
 His year in Jacksonville was a successful one that saw him win twice, including the 2011 OVC Championship.
 He was the OVC Freshman of the Year and held the record for lowest round in school history with a 10-under 62 in the F&M Bank APSU Intercollegiate.

 Professional career

 In 2016 Wallace won six tournaments on the Alps Tour and won the Order of Merit.
 This enabled him to join the Challenge Tour in 2017.
 He started 2017 by finishing tied for third place in the Barclays Kenya Open and in May he won the Open de Portugal, a dual-ranking event with the main European Tour.
 The win gave him promotion to the European Tour.